bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 To get point estimates for the :math:`\beta_i` parameters, we can again use a maximum likelihood estimate.
-Thankfully, the work we did above did not go to waste as the steps are the same upto Equation 5.
+Thankfully, the work we did above did not go to waste as the steps are the same up to Equation 5.
 From there, we can substitute the linear equation from Equation 8 in for :math:`\mu` and try to find the maximum values for the vector of :math:`{\bf \beta}` values: